TritonDataCenter/smartos-docs/docs/smartos-technical-faqs.md

 ## How do I automate setting up hostnames/static networking at deploy-time for Linux datasets?
 <!-- markdownlint-enable line-length -->

+When using a Linux instance with cloud-init this is handled automatically.

-There's no need.
-Qemu handles this for you via dhcp.
+For FreeBSD KVM instances, Qemu handles this for via dhcp.
 Just set the IP in the VM json spec.

 ## Where can I get more questions answered?